cag/sphinxcontrib-soliditydomain/docs/autodoc.rst

     .. autosollibrary:: Name
     .. autosolinterface:: Name

-    This directive requires the targetted object's name, and will render to a corresponding :rst:dir:`sol:contract`, :rst:dir:`sol:library`, or :rst:dir:`sol:interface` block.
+    These directive require the targetted object's name and will render to a corresponding :rst:dir:`sol:contract`, :rst:dir:`sol:library`, or :rst:dir:`sol:interface` block.
 The following ReST:

     .. code-block:: rst